digicatapult/renovate-config/README.md

 ## Usage

 ### Organisation setup
+Get a github orgnisation administrator to:

-Ensure renovatebot is added with [access to all repositories](https://github.com/apps/renovate)
+- Ensure renovatebot is added with [access to the repository](https://github.com/apps/renovate) in the org.

-Ensure renovate approver is added with [access to all repositories](https://github.com/apps/renovate-approve)
+- Ensure renovate approver is added with [access to the repository](https://github.com/apps/renovate-approve) in the org.

 ### Repository Setup